rayzenai/laravel-sms/README.md

 ## Requirements

 - PHP 8.2 or higher
-- Laravel 12.0 or higher
+- Laravel 11, 12, or 13
-- Filament 4.0 (for admin panel features)
+- Filament 5.0 (for admin panel features)

 ## Installation